parcel-bundler/lightningcss/README.md

 If no `--targets` option is provided, then `lightningcss` finds browserslist configuration, selects queries by environment and loads the resulting queries as targets.

+Pass the `--disable-browserslist` option if you do not want to load browserslist configuration or apply browserslist built-in defaults.

 Configuration resolution is modeled after the original `browserslist` nodeJS package.
 The configuration is resolved in the following order: